SUSE partners with Intel and SAP to accelerate IT transformation

 “SUSE continues to partner with companies like SAP and Intel to serve customers worldwide who are looking to fuel growth by transforming their IT infrastructure.
 It is their needs that drive the direction of our innovation.”

-Alper Ilkbahar, vice president and general manager of the Non-volatile Memory and Storage Solutions Group at Intel, said, “Intel Optane DC persistent memory represents a new class of memory and storage technology architected specifically for data centre usage.
+Alper Ilkbahar, vice president and general manager of the Non-volatile Memory and Storage Solutions Group at Intel, said, “Intel Optane DC persistent memory represents a new class of memory and storage technology architected specifically for data center usage.

 “This new memory class is designed to enable cost-effective, large-capacity in-memory database solutions, help provide greater system uptime and faster recovery after power cycles, and deliver higher-performance cloud-scale applications.”